urbanairship/ios-library/README.md

 $ carthage update
 ```

-In order to take advantage of iOS 10 notification attachments, you will need to create a notification service extension
+In order to take advantage of notification attachments, you will need to create a notification service extension
 alongside your main application.
 Most of the work is already done for you, but since this involves creating a new target there
 are a few additional steps: